 Arrival any time past the appointed starting time of a class is considered a tardy.
 There is no grace period.
-A student arriving past the start time will not be admitted to the class in session.
-The student must wait until the next break to join the class.
+A student arriving past the start time needs to entire the classroom quietly and with as little distraction as possible.
 If students are one (1) hour or later or leave one (1) hour or earlier, the student will be counted as one half day absent.

-Student Illness, Injury and Pregnancy
+Student Illness, Injury, and Pregnancy